List of The Incredibles characters: Mirage

-In the first film, Mirage (voiced by Elizabeth Peña) is Syndrome's seductive right-hand woman and accomplice in the deaths of many Supers.
+Mirage (Elizabeth Peña) appears as Syndrome's seductive right-hand woman and accomplice in the deaths of many Supers in the first film.
 Though she has no superhuman abilities, she has extensive computer and espionage skills.
 In her video-tablet message to Mr. Incredible she mentions that according to the government, neither of them officially exist.

 Mirage is amoral to the point where she assists with Syndrome's systematic murder of the Supers.
-She has a change of heart when Syndrome shows callous disregard for Elastigirl and the children on board the plane, and after he takes a gamble on her life, daring an imprisoned Mr. Incredible to kill her.
-She subsequently frees him, and helps his family escape the island.
+She reconsiders her position when Syndrome shows callous disregard for Elastigirl and the children on board the plane, and after he takes a gamble on her life, daring an imprisoned Mr. Incredible to kill her.
+She subsequently frees Mr. Incredible, and helps his family escape the island.